umjammer/vavi-nio-file-discutils/README.md

 ### Implementation in this repository

 This repository has performed a few changes to the core DiscUtils library.
-For starters, all projects have been converted to J, and are targeting Java 8.
+For starters, all projects have been converted to Java, and are targeting Java 8.

 The vavi-nio-file-discutils library has been split into 25 independent projects, which can function without the others present.
 This reduces the "cost" of having vavi-nio-file-discutils immensely, as we're down from the 1 MB binary it used to be.